 - Creative potential: based on essays, recommendations and portfolio.

-- Academic performance: based on transcripts, SAT scores and GPA.
+- Academic performance: based on transcripts and GPA.

 - Potential program contribution: based on life experience, accomplishments, travel, extra-curricular activities, maturity, demonstrated motivation and potential contribution to the program.